Chemistry

 Special Programs

 St. Olaf chemistry majors have a number of options for special study, both on-campus and elsewhere.
-On-campus programs that may include chemistry topics include concentrations in biomolecular science, environmental studies, and neuroscience.
-Study abroad and away programs include the cooperative B.A.-B.S.E. engineering programs at Washington University in St. Louis and the University of Minnesota, where students may earn a degree in engineering; the Oak Ridge Science Semester; biochemistry at Lancaster University (Lancaster, England); and the study of medicinal chemistry on an January term abroad program in Jamaica.
+On-campus programs that may include chemistry topics include concentrations in biomolecular science, engineering studies, environmental studies, and neuroscience.
+Study abroad and away programs include the cooperative B.A.-B.S.E. engineering program at Washington University in St. Louis, where students may earn a degree in engineering; biochemistry at Lancaster University (Lancaster, England); and chemistry at University of Dundee (Dundee, Scotland).
 Internships in local industrial settings are also possible.
 Consult the Smith Center for Global Engagement or the Piper Center for Vocation and Career for more information on these programs.